jmuxfeldt/claude-coding-sandbox/Readme.md

 ~/myCodingProjectsDir
 ```

-Also, Claude Code stores paths in its configuration files, so the conatainer must have identical paths, otherwise using Claude Code inside the sanbox creates different entries in configs and memory as  outside the sandbox.
+Also, Claude Code stores paths in its configuration files, so the container must have identical paths, otherwise using Claude Code inside the sandbox creates different entries in configs and memory as  outside the sandbox.

 ## Example Only

 This is only an example, which you can adjust to your own needs.
-There are certain central concepts governing the configurateion:
+There are certain central concepts governing the configuration:

 1. An .env file containing a HOME_DIR and a WORKING_DIR variable.
 These will be  mirrored inside the container according to the docker-compose.yaml and the Docker file. ***The $HOME directory in the docker container is set to HOME_DIR  automatically on build.
 If you change these, you must rebuild the container.
 This part is crucial for Claude Code.***
 2. You can change everything else, in particular which projects you want to mount.
 Maybe you need to mount several project directories. ***Claude doesn't care, so long as they have the same paths inside the container as outside the container***.